The DDC logo colour

-In 2023 The DDC had a brand new logo designed by Branding by G!
+In 2023, The DDC unveiled a brand new logo:

-The new 5 colour logo represent the five branches of The DDC; the swirls, part homage to the old logo represent the paths of discovery clients travel; they all merge to create a star, representing Dyslexics!; the inner circle represents specialist focus and attention to detail and individuality.
+The vibrant 5-color design represents the five branches of The DDC.
+The swirling patterns pay homage to the old logo and symbolize the journeys of discovery that clients embark on.
+These swirls converge to form a star, celebrating dyslexics!
+The inner circle signifies a specialist focus, attention to detail, and individuality.

-Elizabeth is a Specialist in dyslexia: teaching, coaching and strategy training for Individuals
+• Specialist Dyslexia Support: Elizabeth excels in teaching, coaching, and strategy training for individuals.

-Elizabeth is also an inspirational, passionate and empowering Key Note Speaker!
+• Keynote Speaking: Elizabeth is an inspirational, passionate, and empowering keynote speaker.

 Get in touch now